 From the presentations and discussions with the staff, it appears that there are procedures for collecting and analysing information on teaching, study programmes, project work and other activities.
-The data is fed into the internal system of QA, as evidenced by information that was also provided on student satisfaction with the programme, availability of learning resources, and student support.
-Student application, acceptance and their progression are provided.
-Tracking the career paths of PSP graduates are not easily accessible.
-Data on relevant KPI are not present or discussed in the documentation on a yearly basis.
+The data is fed into the internal system of quality assurance, as evidenced by information that was also provided on student satisfaction with the programme, availability of learning resources, and student support.
+Student enrolment, population and progression are provided.
+The carrier paths of PSP graduates are not clearly presented.
+Relevant KPIs should be established and easily accessible.

 A number of methods are used for collecting information, but further effort is required to ensure that both students and staff are involved in providing and analysing this information and planning follow-up activities.
 The student progression data is collected and can be visible through digital grade platforms but was not easily accessible to the EEAP.

-The course evaluation questionnaire, in three parts, includes 32 questions that students are asked to answer every semester to provide information about the course and laboratories, academic staff's teaching performance, learning outcomes and time to study.
-The participation of the students to the survey is not provided.
+The course evaluation questionnaire includes 27 questions that students are asked to answer every semester to provide information about the course and projects, laboratories, academic staff's teaching performance, learning outcomes, etc. The participation of the students is about 30% which is considered low.
 The data from the course satisfaction surveys is systematically analysed, as evidenced by the information provided, and communicated by QAU for programme monitoring and improvement.